Chattanooga and Durham Railroad: Geography

 The end of the Chattanooga and Durham Railroad extended to a curved road from Wallaceville to Chickamauga.
 A portion of the rail bed is covered by a local ballpark near Chickamauga.
 A chain link fence was constructed across the rail bed near the Wallaceville School.
 The line starts to gain distance from the Chickamauga Road after entering a gap among the hills.
 The Chattanooga and Durham Railroad continue to stretch to Mill Wee Hollow Road, GA.
 Other locations passed in its route include Eagle Cliff located near Lula Lake, and then to Rock Creek.

 Labor

 The workforce responsible for the development of the railroad consisted primarily of convicts who used basic tools and were provided by the state.
 The mines were worked by primarily convicts as well.
 The workers would dig coal and then place the coal into donkey-driven carts led to Rock Creek.
 The construction was completed in 1892.

-Present

-Currently, the Southwestern Georgia Railroad is attempting to obtain a large amount of property from the Chattanooga and Durham Railroad's current operator, Central Georgia Railroad.
-The Norfolk Southern and Great Walton Railroad Co. want to end their connection with the Central Georgia Railway.
-Their route used to extend from Macon, Georgia to Covington.